Cannabis Coconut Oil

 Coconut oil is a very effective way of extracting THC due to its high saturated fat content.
 It is capable of absorbing much more cannabinoids than butter or other oils.

-1-3 Ounces of dried marijuana (up to 4 for maximum potency)
+1-3 Ounces of one the best weed strains or the one you like the most (up to 4 for maximum potency)

 Fine Metal Strainer